Music education philosophy, ideas, and teaching strategies

 After students have had time to practice, groups pair with another group and share their apple compositions.

 Explanation: I categorize this task as level 4.
-Writing is an important part of the task, but it is one piece of the assignment which calls for students to collaborate and perform their compositions.
+Writing is an important part of the task, but it is one piece of the assignment that calls for students to collaborate and perform their compositions.
 Instead of copying or altering existing notation, students create the melody they write and choose where to notate it on the staff.

 When students notate a visual representation of music, they capture a musical moment and preserve it in time.
 This is one of the many ways we help students communicate musical ideas and move toward musical literacy.